jonathandbailey/aspire-agent-framework-ddd/README.md

 > This repository is a learning and experimentation space — not a production-ready framework.
 > APIs, structure, and agents may change frequently.

----

 ## 🚀 Overview

-The **Aspire Agent Framework** demonstrates how to build modular, distributed, and message-driven systems using:
+Explores and demonstrates how to build modular, distributed, and message-driven systems using:

+- **Microsoft Agent Framework** - Microsofts latest agent framework (semantic kernel + autogen)
-- **Microsoft Aspire Framework** — for orchestrating distributed microservices and cloud resources.
+- **Microsoft Aspire ** — for orchestrating distributed microservices and cloud resources.
 - **Domain-Driven Design (DDD)** — to model clear domain boundaries, entities, and aggregates for managing user conversations.
 - **Azure Service Bus** — to handle distributed messaging between agents and Signal R Hubs
-- **SignalR Hubs** — for live, streaming communication with connected clients.
+- **SignalR Hubs** — for live, agent streaming communication with connected clients.
 - **React UI** — lightweight, throwaway demo frontend for visualizing agent interactions.

 This project serves as a **sandbox** for exploring architectural principles and integration patterns in a modern .NET distributed environment.